 TRACE 2026

-We acknowledge that this project will take place on traditional land including those of the Danggali, Meru, Ngarrindjeri and Kaurna peoples and the sovereignty of these lands were never ceded.
+We acknowledge that this project will take place on traditional land including those of the Danggali, Meru, Ngarrindjeri, and Kaurna peoples and the sovereignty of these lands were never ceded.
 We pay our respect to Elders, past and present.
 We acknowledge the Traditional Owners of these regions as continuing custodians of these lands and recognise their spiritual relationship with these lands.
 We also pay respect to any Aboriginal Custodians of lands upon which this project may be extended to include.

 Artist Collaborations EOI

-We accept applications of Expressions of Interest for Artist Collaborations for this project.
 If you have any questions or need assistance or accessible formats for completing your submission please let us know so we can assist you.
 You can message us on Instagram @trace.regional.collab or email us at bianca.hoffrichter@gmail.com

 TRACE Regional Collaborative Arts Project